vitorm04/request-limit-net-core/README.md

 ## Solution - AspNetCoreRateLimit

 `AspNetCoreRateLimit` is a library that can help us with requisition control.
-You can define rules to decide how many times a customer can call the resource over a period of time.
+You can define rules to decide how many times a client can call the resource over a period of time.

 But how does it work?

-AspNetCoreRateLimit uses the MemoryCache solution to save information about customer requests.
-For example, a customer can only make 10 requests in a 5-second interval for a specific endpoint.
+AspNetCoreRateLimit uses the MemoryCache solution to save information about client requests.
+For example, a client can only make 10 requests in a 5-second interval for a specific endpoint.
 Thus, each request will be saved in memory cache and if the client exceeds this limit, the application will stop the request and return an http error status.

 ## Implementation